dwh452/pek/README.md

 for whitespace appearing anywhere.
 The first 32-bytes are the the public ephemeral key.
 The remaining data is the encrypted form of the plaintext.

+# Signing / Verification:
+The ECDSA (Elliptic Curve Digital Signature Algorithm) is used.
+The 256-bit hash code is calculated using SHA256.
+See the SIGN() and VERIFY() functions.
+The hash code is represented by the variable 'e'.
+The signature file format is 512-bits of BASE64 characters representing the tuple (r, s).

 ## How To Use (Sender)

 ```
 $ vi msg.txt